 - Food and Agricultural Organizations of the United Nations, “Turpentine from Pine Resin,” Chapter 8, Flavors and Fragrances of Plant Origin, http://www.mekonginfo.org/assets/midocs/0003277-environment-flavours-and-fragances-of-plant-origin.pdf

 - Volatile Organic Compounds (VOC’s), Volatile Organic Compounds’ Impact on Indoor Air Quality | US EPA

 - Lim, S.K., Shin.
 H.S., Yoon, K.S., Kwak, S.J., et. al., “Risk Assessment of Volatile Organic Compounds Benzene, Toluene, Ethylbenzene, Xylene (BTEX) in Consumer Products,” Journal of Toxicology of Environmental Health, Volume 77, 22-24, 2014, pages 1502-21.

 - “Hazardous Substance Fact Sheet – Isopropyl Alcohol,” NJ Department of Health, April 2011, Rev. Feb.
 2016.

-Our primary service areas for Industrial Hygiene Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR.
+We can service most other areas of the U.S. but additional travel charges will be applied.